Skip to Content

 Our Firm Can Help You With An Appeal

-We represent federal employees in their appeal processes, after adverse actions are taken.
-We represent clients in matters before the U.S. Merit Systems Protection Board (MSPB), and in other administrative hearing and appeal processes, including the U.S. Department of Veterans Affairs, Personnel Appeal Boards, among others.
+We represent federal employees in their appeal processes after adverse actions are taken.
+We represent clients in matters before the U.S. Merit Systems Protection Board (MSPB), and in other administrative hearing and appeal processes, including the U.S. Department of Veterans Affairs and Personnel Appeal Boards, among others.

 Prohibited personnel practices (PPPs) are employment-related activities that are banned in the federal workforce because they violate the merit system through some form of employment discrimination, retaliation, improper hiring practices, or failure to adhere to laws, rules, or regulations that directly concern the merit system principles.